OtagoPolytechnic/Duck/README.md

 ## Acknowledgements

-We extend our heartfelt gratitude to our dedicated team members and mentors who have contributed to Duck Games's development.
+We extend our heartfelt gratitude to our dedicated team members and mentors who have contributed to Duck's development.
 We’d like to extend special thanks to Elise Allen, Martin Junek, and Grayson Orr for their invaluable guidance, support, and creative input.

 ## Licence